olisystems/micro_exchange/README.md

 ```
 $ pip install mesa
 ```
-This can be done directly from a terminal screen or python.
+This can be done directly from a terminal screen or Python.
 However, for my exercise I am using Jupyter notebook.
 This allows to include graphs and other functions that can be presented into an easy to read document.

 ###  Installing additional software for cloning

 Follow the steps below to have development environment running:
-1. Clone the repository:
+Clone the repository:
 ```
 $ git clone https://github.com/olisystems/alf-transparency.git
 ```
 After this you should be able to work on the project and modify the program as needed.

-COMENT:
+COMMENT:
 ### Below this point I do not thing is needed for this program

 2. Change directory to `alf-transparency